seam/international/testsuite/readme.md

     mvn clean verify

-##Running the testsuite on all containers
+##Running the testsuite on JBoss AS 7

-    mvn clean verify -DallTests
+    mvn clean verify -Darquillian=jbossas-managed-7

-##Running the testsuite on JBoss AS 7 only
+##Running the testsuite with a specific version of JBoss AS 7

-    mvn clean verify -Djbossas-managed-7
+    mvn clean verify -Darquillian=jbossas-managed-7 -Djbossas7.version=7.0.1.Final

-##Contents

-common/ directory contains the source of tests common to all the containers.
-Sources of container-specific tests are located in the respective container modules.